Getting started

 5. White Blood Cells Explained

-White blood cells (leucocytes) are your immune system's front line.
-The "differential" breaks them into five subtypes, each with a distinct role:
+White blood cells (leucocytes) are your immune front line.
+The "differential" splits them into five subtypes:

 6. Platelets Explained